pdjr-build/firmware-factory/spudpole/modint/hardware/1.0/README.md

 # MODINT v1.0

-This module design includes [circuit schematic](schematic.pdf), [pcb layout](pcb.pdf) and [prototype enclosure](enclosure.pdf) proposals for an NMEA 2000 compatible spudpole interface built around a Teensy 3.2 MCU.
+This prototype module design includes a [circuit schematic](schematic.pdf), [pcb layout](pcb.pdf) and [enclosure proposal](enclosure.pdf) for an NMEA 2000 compatible spudpole interface built around a Teensy 3.2 MCU.
 The module is designed to be powered directly from the host NMEA 2000 bus.

 ## Packaging proposal